coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

     return weights, biases
 ```

-Now Let's run our Neural Network with these new Values of weights and biases.
+Now Let's run our Neural Network with these new values of weights and biases.

 ```python
 w, b = trained_weights_and_biases()